aslepyan/CompressiveTactileSubsampling/README.md

 The folder `code\dict_training\` is also for the task of training dictionary, it allows to train three types of dictionary: learned dictionary, DCT dictionary and Haar dictionary (square and overcomplete).
 You can acquire all types of dictionaries by running the following MATLAB files.
 If you want to recover subsampled images as a whole,  run `dictCombine.m` to get the assembled dictionaries for the whole subsampled images.
 * `dictTraining_ksvd.m` is for training the learned dictionary based on your training data;
 * `dictTraining_DCT.m` is used to train the DCT dictionary;
-* `dictTraining_Haar.m` is used to train the square Haar dictionary (i.e. the number of patch measurements equals to the dictionary size);
+* `dictTraining_Haar.m` is used to train the square Haar dictionary (i.e. the number of patch measurements equals the dictionary size);
 * `dictTraining_overcompleteHaar.m` is used to train the Haar dictionary with the desired dictionary size;
 * `dictCombine.m` combines several patch dictionaries together to recover subsampled tactile images as a whole.